 Identification

-As specified in 4.1.3.3, DLMS/COSEM AEs are bound to Service Access Points (SAPs) in the protocol layer supporting the AL. These SAPs are present in the PDUs carrying the xDLMS APDUs within an AA.
+As specified in 4.1.3.3, DLMS®/COSEM AEs are bound to Service Access Points (SAPs) in the protocol layer supporting the AL. These SAPs are present in the PDUs carrying the xDLMS APDUs within an AA.

 The client user identification mechanism enables the server to distinguish between different users on the client side― that may be operators or third parties ― to log their activities accessing the meter.
 See also 4.1.3.6.